Best Internet Options for Truckers

 Satellite internet

 We’d usually recommend Hughesnet and Viasat as great satellite internet providers, but they don’t offer portable satellite internet options.
-So, until they do, SpaceX’s Starlink is currently the only reasonable option for drivers who want a portable and high-speed satellite internet solution.
+Starlink is currently the only option for drivers who want a portable, high-speed satellite internet solution.
+It's much more expensive than 5G options, but it is a near guarantee that it will work anywhere.

 Starlink Plans